flarcher/log_access_reader/README.md

 The value of *LogFileDateExt* could be passed as a parameter and is meaningful since this is the parameter used for the access log formatting known from the user.
 It should be possible [in Java with some limitations](https://tomcat.apache.org/tomcat-4.1-doc/catalina/docs/api/org/apache/catalina/util/Strftime.html) to use a date-time formatting using the `strftime()` syntax.
 On the other hand, the access log configuration *LogTime* value is not important since we compute relative durations and absolute instants are not considered.
 * It should be noted, that if the configured date-time format includes only the time, without the date for example, then the program would not be able to consider times before midnight from the next day.
 Likewise, the timezone offset should be provided.
 If any time scope is missing, it would lead to wrong results.
 So we should make sure that the time is fully defined.
 It could be done when checking for the input date-time pattern.
 * Makes possible to save/restore statistics so that a next start can retrieve the stats of a previous run.
 (The alert events can already be persisted).
-* Rewrite this application in the *Rust language* in order to get better performance (because it would no more need a GC or a JIT)
+* Rewrite this application in the *Rust language* in order to get better performance (because it would no more need a GC or a JIT)?
 * Build a lightweight HTTP API so that client programs can easily access the metrics.
 The HTTP API will need to support some real-time feature (like with HTTP-Streaming or Web-Socket) in order to notify alerts efficiently.
-* Create some Web-based interface that consumes the HTTP API for a better user experience

 ## Changelog